-Vanderpump Rules' Scheana Marie Has Every Intention of Getting Back Together With Robert Valletta
+Vanderpump Rules' Scheana Shay Has Every Intention of Getting Back Together With Robert Valletta

 "Honestly, it's so confusing.
 I don't know," she said.

 E!
-News confirmed Scheana and Valletta were dating back in February.
+News confirmed Shay and Valletta were dating back in February.
 The news came just months after the Bravo star filed for divorce from Mike Shay—whom she married in 2014.

-Still, Scheana and Valletta's romance didn't last long.
+Still, her new romance didn't last long.
 Valletta confirmed he and Scheana broke up back in October.

 But is there a chance of reconciliation?

-"It was just a lot of things going on in both of our personal lives and we're kind of in different directions right now," Scheana said in regards to the reasoning behind the split.
+"It was just a lot of things going on in both of our personal lives and we're kind of in different directions right now," the Vanderpump Rules star said in regards to the reasoning behind the split.
 "But we have every intention of coming back together and it working out in the future.
-Just right now we both kind of need to do our own thing and still stay supportive in each other's lives.
+Just right now we both kind of need to do our own thing and still stay supportive in each other's lives."

-Scheana's SUR coworkers questioned her decision to jump into another relationship.
+Shay's SUR coworkers questioned her decision to jump into another relationship.
 To see what she has to say about their scrutiny, watch the video.

-It's been a busy time for Scheana.
+It's been a busy time for Miss Shay.
 The reality star will be co-starring in the play "Sex Tips for Straight Men" starting Jan.
 4 at the Paris Las Vegas.
 She will be taking over the role of Robin from Kendra Wilkinson.

 For more celebrity news, watch E!
 News at 7 and 11 p.m.